krampstudio/node-grunt-overview-presentation/plan.md

      - Gmail -> Chome -> V8
      - Non blocking I/O for scalability
      - JS for simplicity
-    4. Why JS?
-     - Functionnal language : callbacks, event loop and event driven programming feets well the everything must be non blocking approach
-     - Interpreted language : simple to use and to extends
-     - JS becomes popular
     5. Architecture
       - Inspired from: Tornado (python), Twisted (python), Time Machine (ruby), libevent (C), ngixn
       - Only one fat process (no threads, etc.) (yes but how to scale?)